turingschool/census/README.md

 ## [Onboarding tips](#onboarding)
 ### [Heroku](#heroku)
-* staging: census-app-staging and login-staging.turing.io
+* staging: census-app-staging and login-staging.turing.edu
-* production: turing-census and login.turing.io
+* production: turing-census and login.turing.edu
 * Other teams will use the staging app for their staging environment.
 Switching between environments requires configuring the oauth gem oauth endpoint.
   Install the gem via: